Your Ontario fishing questions answered

 What are invasive species?

-Species of plant, fish and invertebrates not native to Ontario are considered invasive.
-These flora and fauna can cause irreparable damage to Ontario's ecosystems.
+Plants, fish and invertebrates not native to Ontario are considered invasive species.
+These flora and fauna can cause irreparable damage to Ontario’s ecosystems.

 In addition, when anglers are moving from one body of water to another, make sure to clean all gear, boats and trailers to avoid transporting invasive species.